spekulatius/PHPScraper/websites/README.md

 Examples
 --------

-Here are some examples of what the library can do at this point:
+Here are some examples of what the web scraping library can do at this point:

 ### Scrape Meta Information: